-- The Shukla Yajurveda has Satapatha Brahmana, a vital one in view of its contents like Gargi-Yajnavalkya disputation Vedic Kings, ceremonies (shastrartha), rituals for Asvamedha and Rajasuyayajnas.
+- 3. The Shukla Yajurveda has Satapatha Brahmana, a vital one in view of its contents like Gargi-Yajnavalkya disputation Vedic Kings, ceremonies (shastrartha), rituals for like Asvamedha and Rajasuyayajnas.
 The Krishna Yajurveda has four Brahmanas, namely, Taittiriya Brahmana and Kathaka Brahmana.
-These Agnihotra, are connected to Agnyadhana and Nakshatreshti. - 4.
+These connected Agnihotra, are to Agnyadhana and Nakshatreshti. - 4.
 The Sama Veda has many Brahmana-s namely, Jaiminiya Brahmana, Tandya or Pancavimsa Brahmana, Sadvimsa Brahmana or Samavidhana Brahmana, Arseya Brahmana, Vamsa Brahmana, Jaiminiya Brahmana, Devatadhyaya-Samhitopanisad Mantra Brahmana or Chandogya Brahmana. - 5.
 The Atharva Veda has only one Brahmana, that is Gopatha Brahmana.